 After breakfast, depart from Jinka to Arba Minch via Key Afar and Konso.
 Thursday is market day in Key Afar, where you will see the Benna and Tsemai tribes trading goods.
 This is another very popular market in the region.
 After the visit, proceed to Konso (market days are Mondays and Thursdays).
 The Konso people are known for their wooden statues, known as wakas, which are erected in honor of dead heroes as well as their innovative agricultural terracing.
 Today you will have a brief opportunity to visit a local village and the cultural museum displaying many waka statues.
 After the visit, proceed driving to Arba Minch.
 Overnight in Arba Minch Ezana Hotel

 Early in the morning, depart from Arba Minch for a full day’s drive to Addis Ababa.
-On the way you may have time to visit one of the following archeological sites of interest
+On the way you may have time to visit an archeological site.

 My name is lungo (afework bezabhi)